How to properly make and use yarrow as a broad spectrum insect repelling herbal tincture which has a reputation for being stronger than DEET.

 My husband and I have speculated for a long time on how this is accomplished so effectively because Florida is definitely in the running for insect capital of the world.
 Given that Disney World was basically constructed on a swamp, this makes the feat even more impressive.
 No doubt a chemical cocktail of immense proportions is used, but it isn’t near where the people hang out, as I’ve never even smelled the residue of spraying, and I have a pretty good nose for those sorts of things.

-Note that crushing yarrow leaves and stems and rubbing them on yourself does not really work very well.
+Note that crushing yarrow leaves and stems and rubbing them on yourself does not really work very well (neither does citronella, by the way).
 The yarrow potency needs to be concentrated via tincture.

 How Often Yarrow Should be Used to Repel Insects